mmzdouc/fermo_core_extras/fermo_core_extras/mibig_spectral_library/README_MIBIG_SPECTRAL_LIB.md

 database.
 While this spectral library is intended to be used within the context of the knownclusterblast-matching module of `fermo_core`, it can be also used in any spectral library matching context.
-This module has been developed in the scope of a bachelor thesis by Koen van Ingen, which can be found [here](https://docs.google.com/document/d/1xI45phm3QL6TreeioFiGqSCpSK543esEdKW_mCkF4Ww/edit?usp=sharing).
+This module has been developed in the scope of a bachelor thesis by Koen van Ingen.

 Prerequisites